 For matriculated students to transfer credit from other schools, the first step is to complete a Request for Transfer Credit Form.
 This form is available in Eliot 311 at the Office of the Registrar, or can be downloaded and printed from the link below.
 This form will require that you obtain the signature of the chairperson (or designee) of the closest comparable department at Reed.
 For example, if you intend to transfer History coursework you will need to consult the chair of the History Department.
 It is strongly recommended that you complete this form prior to undertaking the coursework, if you know the school you plan to attend and the classes in which you intend to enroll.

 Please keep in mind that one Reed unit is equivalent to four semester hours or six quarter hours.
-A minimum grade of C- must be earned for a course to transfer (this minimum does not apply to Reed's domestic or international programs).
+A minimum grade of C- must be earned for a course to transfer (this minimum does not apply to Reed's domestic or international off-campus programs).
 Pass/fail courses will be treated using Reed policies: there must be a demonstrable minimum grade of C-, such coursework cannot be used for requirements, the student must be a junior or senior, and the course must be outside the student's major department.

-Download the Request for Transfer Credit Form (pdf)
+Download the Request for Transfer Credit Form (PDF)

-Download the Report on Online Learning (pdf)
+Download the Report on Online Learning (PDF)